Ergus/matrix-client-server-local/Readme.md

    This algorithm may perform better in modern hardware with high performance and energy efficient cores.

+5. **transpose_parallel_square_inplace**: Perform a dynamic transpose
+   by block couples inplace for big squared matrices with reduced auxiliar space.
+This out performs by 2x the other parallel algorithms, but only applies to squared matrices.

-The matrix class also include:
+The matrix class also includes:

 - Infrastructure to serialize-deserialize memory buffers into matrices efficiently. (with the unsafe ptr::copy_nonoverlapping)

-- Infrastructure to extract and insert sub-blocks (with unsafe optimizations)
+- Infrastructure to extract and insert sub-blocks in parallel (with unsafe optimizations to bypass some Rust constrains)

-- A some heuristic to select correct block sizes
+- Some heuristic to select correct block sizes (to fit in the L1 cache)

-- A some heuristic to select correct algorithm based on matrix dimension.
+- Some heuristic to select correct algorithm based on matrix dimension.

-The parallel function creates a maximum number of threads based on system cores.
-While this is a common approach maybe a smarter thread-pool could be implemented in order to avoid fork-join overhead and over-subscription when the server has many clients.
+The parallel functions implement a fork-join approach or use the made in home thread-pool (as I cannot use external dependencies, but functionally equivalent to the ThreadPool crate).

 ### Server-Client